 I was taking Design 105 and Art History 383 at the same time.
 As I was working on the classic “3 black squares/1 red” design exercise, I also happened to read the Delacroix quotation “A true draughtsman must be able to draw a man falling from a third-story window before he hits the ground”.
 Well – here ya go!
+Minimalist version!

-When I was a student the first time, I had a terrible time with design class and ended up dropping it – I just didn’t understand what was going on.
+When I was a college student the first time, I had a terrible time with design class and ended up dropping it – I just didn’t understand what was going on.
 This time, I got it.

-Art History at Purdue was another beast entirely!
+And Art History at Purdue was another beast entirely!
 Since I’d already sat through a year of basic art history, I was able to take upper level classes on Modern Art.
 The professor, Catherine Dossin, is amazing – all of a sudden, Art History wasn’t the enemy.
 These were my people, these artists.
 I could relate to their journeys.

 The last thing I did before I graduated was take Basic Painting.
 I’ve always thought that the basics of art are so vast and complex that it takes a long time to achieve competency.

+I also made time for some other events.
 In 2013, a local charity (“CASA”) was holding a fundraiser in conjunction with the Indiana Bar Association.
 The idea was that the Bar Association needed a piece of art about our local courthouse for their collection of courthouses around Indiana.
 So they decided to have a contest, and invited local artists to do a painting of the courthouse so they would have a bunch of paintings to choose from.
 They hung everyone’s paintings in a nice exhibit with a lovely reception, and CASA retained a commission on the paintings that sold.